-If Then There is no crock for sump pump present, No action is required.
+lf Then There is no crock for a sump pump present, No action is required.
 Sump pump is not utilized at the property.
 The crock is broken or cracked, Utilize the Sump Pump Allowable to repair or replace the crock.